The black-necked swan is scientifically named Cygnus, meaning swan, and melancoryphus, meaning black pigment.

 Habits

-They are very social animals, and they are very outgoing when it’s not their breeding period.
+They are very social animals and very outgoing when it’s not their breeding period.
 The swans tend to get extremely territorial during their breeding period.

-They split up into mating pairs and take up nests in small groups of pairs or just as a pair.
+They split into mating pairs and take up nests in small groups or just as a pair.

-They reunite once their eggs have hatched with each group numbering up to thousands of birds.
-Depending on the weather and resources available, they are likely to move around.
+They reunite once their eggs have hatched, each group numbering up to thousands of birds.
+They are likely to move around depending on the weather and resources available.

 They are day creatures and spend most of their time on the water.
-The males defend their territory by the display of ferocious behaviour such as pushing their head forward and bringing the head down.
+The males defend their territory by displaying ferocious behavior, such as pushing their heads forward and bringing them down.

 They fight with their wings, and when they are done, they return to the female in victory with a recurring chin lift and calling.